Internet-Draft DataRight+ Rosetta Stone September 2024

 Consumer CDR Consumer

-Ecosystem Authority CDR Register
+Ecosystem Directory CDR Register

 User User